 Screaming Frog is the best tool for downloading a site’s metadata, but it does require a license after the first 500 URLs.

 If you need a free solution, try the meta tag extractor built by Buzzstream.

 After collecting our URLs and their metadata, we then copy them into our pre-prepared page title and meta description template, linked beneath, which includes a basic character measurement formula so that you can easily spot metadata that is too long.

 Once we’ve filled in the spreadsheet with our downloaded metadata and associated URL we’ll then assign the corresponding keyword phrases for that page to guarantee they’re used within the new page title and meta description.
 This ensures that when the link appears in the search results the keywords in question appear in bold.

 The writing process for metadata creation is straightforward.
-If you have prior experience of regular blog post writing or copywriting then the process will be a doddle.
+If you have prior experience of regular blog post writing or copywriting, the process will be a doddle.

-The most important place to put keywords is at the beginning or first half of the title or description.
-People scan the SERPs rather than read every word.
-So don’t hide keywords and make them easy to miss!
+The most important place to put keywords is at the beginning or in the first half of the title or description.
+People scan the SERPs rather than read every word, so don’t hide keywords and make them easy to miss!

 For a long time, eye-tracking studies of Google’s search results suggested that keyword placement within the Golden Triangle was the optimal choice.
 But as the results page design changed and mobile users became more prevalent, the triangle became less relevant.
 Google SERPs heatmap studies show that a user’s eye movement differs depending on the design of the search results displayed.

 Taking all the changes and standard conventions into account, we still feel that the placement of keywords towards the beginning of both the page title and description increases the likelihood of earning a click.

 For example, while creating the title for our post “5 Types of Hashtag Explained (and How To Use Them)”, we used the likely search query (“types of hashtag”) at the beginning before closing with a statement of use for the searcher (“how to use them”).